sacha-l/substrate-seminar/scheduled/2023/01-17-cross-chain-indexing-with-subquery.md

   - [Technical documentation](https://academy.subquery.network/build/introduction.html)
   - [Multi-chain indexing](https://academy.subquery.network/build/multi-chain.html)
   - [Guides on how to run your projects](https://academy.subquery.network/run_publish/run.html)
-- [SubQuery Explorer](explorer.subquery.network/) is our hosting provider with a generour free tier.
+- [SubQuery Explorer](explorer.subquery.network/) is our hosting provider with a generous free tier.
 It also shows off hundreds of live examples from other teams around the ecosystem
 - [SubQuery GitHub](https://github.com/subquery/subql)